UK Independence Party: Tenconi's leadership (2024–present)

+In January 2026, the Electoral Commission published an application by UKIP for a new logo, containing a Templar cross crossed with a spear, and the motto "UKIP: The New Right".
+The logo has been criticised for appearing to resemble Nazi symbolism, something the party denies, stating that the symbolism is Christian in origin, with the circle in the centre representing the Eucharist and the spear the Holy Lance.
+The Electoral Commission rejected the logo, with the rationale that it was "Offensive / Likely to mislead voters as the words spelt out in the emblem are unable to be read".

 Ideology and policies

-Right-wing populism
+Right-wing populism and far-right stance

-UKIP is situated on the right wing of the left–right political spectrum.
-More specifically, academic political scientists and commentators have described UKIP as a right-wing populist party, and as part of Europe's wider radical right.
+In March 2019, The Guardian reported that "a surge in UKIP membership is shifting the party decisively towards the far right, as long-standing moderates are replaced by entrants attracted by an anti-Islam agenda".
+Academic political scientists and commentators had previously described UKIP as a right-wing populist party, and as part of Europe's wider radical right.
 The term populism refers to political groups which ideologically contrast "the people" against an elite or group of "dangerous others" whom the populists claim threaten the sovereignty of "the people", and during its establishment in 1993, UKIP's founders explicitly described it as a populist party.
 At the time, its "ideological heritage" lay within the right wing of the Conservative Party, and UKIP was influenced by the "Tory populism" of Conservative politicians Margaret Thatcher and Enoch Powell.